Chelsea vs Liverpool: Latest team news and predicted line-ups for Carabao Cup final

 Monday - Reds face concerns after three weekend injuries:

 Liverpool lost Curtis Jones and Diogo Jota to injury in the first half against Brentford on Saturday, while Darwin Nunez was subbed at half-time as a precaution.
-While there are fewer fears over the striker, Jota is expected to miss at least eight weeks with a knee injury and Jones is almost certainly ruled out of the final after injury at the top of his ankle.
+While there are fewer fears over the striker, Jota will now miss “months” with a knee injury and Jones is also out with an ankle problem.

-Alisson Becker also missed the Brentford match after injuring his hamstring, but would not have started the final in any case as Caoimhin Kelleher is the Reds’ Carabao Cup keeper.
+Alisson Becker missed the Brentford match after injuring his hamstring and faces another week on the sidelines, but the Brazilian would not start the final anyway, with Caoimhin Kelleher in as the Reds’ Carabao Cup keeper.

 Joel Matip is on the long-term injury list, so too Stefan Bajcetic and Thiago Alcantara, while before the weekend Klopp explained Trent Alexander-Arnold will not recover in time for the final and Dominik Szoboszlai will face a late fitness test.

-Robert Sanchez has returned however and will be available if chosen ahead of Djordje Petrovic in goal.
+Robert Sanchez has returned, however, Pochettino may opt to continue with Djordje Petrovic in goal.

 Join our commenting forum